On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Proof Overview

 \section{Proof Overview}

-This section explains the main proof idea behind our learning-dynamic results.
+This section explains the main proof ideas behind our learning-dynamic analysis.
 The central technical ingredient is a characterization of the policy-gradient signal as a function of a \emph{step-wise probability}, which reveals an explicit long-horizon thresholding mechanism.